Auto Broker Magic Logo

 The Second Problem ...
 "Where The Heck Are They, Anyway?"

-These websites keep a data base of auctions nationwide, listings of both those online and those on a physical lot.
+Auction websites are a data base of auctions nationwide, listings of both those online and those on a physical lot.
 You enter your state or your zip code and you're off and running ... so it doesn't matter if you are in Ohio, Texas, Tennessee, Virginia, New York, California or wherever.

 Wishing you happy car hunting!